NixOS/foundation/README.md

 ## Current scope

-* Fund the Hydra build infrastructure
-* Fund the binary cache bandwidth
+* Maintain the core infrastructure (Hydra, binary cache, ...)
+* Pay for projects that improve the open source nixos ecosystem (security patching, a designer, etc.) but not do private work
-* Hold the Internet domains and various other propreties
+* Hold various properties related to the project (Internet domains, ...)

+## About the foundation

+The "Stiching NixOS Foundation" is a registered non-profit organisation at the Chamber of commerce (Kamer van Koophandel) in Utrecht, The Netherlands.
+The KvK number is 63520583.

-## Current board members
+### Current board members

 * Eelco Dolstra - Chairman
 * Armijn Hemel - Secretary